Some Egg Characteristics and Kinds of Eggs People Eat

 Egging is capable of damaging property (egg whites can degrade certain types of vehicle paint) as well as causing serious eye injury.
 On Halloween, for example, trick or treaters have been known to throw eggs at property or people from whom they received nothing.

 Eggs are also often thrown in protests, as they are inexpensive and nonlethal, yet very messy when broken.

 My New Corvette was egged!

-Unfortunately it happened to be a real hot sunny Southern California day and when I came back out I found a few fried eggs on my car floor mat and seat, one coming through the rear window opening and also messing up the seat.
+Unfortunately it happened to be a real hot sunny Southern California day.
+When I came back out I found a few fried eggs on my car floor mat and seat.

 A couple of eggs landed on the body of the car and had instantly dried as they started running down the side of the car.
 That mess took quite a bit of time to get off.

 Had it stayed on much longer it probably would have ruined the paint on the car.
 So there’s a lesson for you.
 If you have a convertible or car with an open top be careful where you park it.

 It’s an easy target for egging and its not a joking matter!